Wednesday, November 25, 2020

 Possible Origins: These items are generally created by the prayers of devout followers of whatever deity of fertility, harvests, and/or animal husbandry best fits your campaign.
 Less commonly, a lone shepherd may be gifted one directly by some passing nature spirit or even the disguised avatar of a god, usually along with a warning against sloth and indolence.

 Complications: The bearer develops a tendency to absent-mindedly tootle around on the syrinx when not otherwise occupied.
 Many people tend to slowly grow to dislike the owner of a Blessed Syrinx through a combination of jealousy, irritation at being woken by thoughtless piping, and getting their animals mixed together through enchanted flock calls.
-Many who are granted these pipes find it advisable to move on to greater things far from their home villages, such as a life of adventuring.
+Those who are granted these pipes often find it advisable to move on to greater things far from their home villages, such as a life of adventuring.

 Design Commentary: This is yet another "rescue" from an older post elsewhere.
 Will eventually get done with all these.